-Starting on October 1st of each year, Wisconsin will begin accepting J-1 visa waiver applications from employers.
-Applications are reviewed and decisions made (see requirements below) on a first-come, first-served basis until all 30 slots are used.
-For federal updates and more information on the U.S. Department of State J-1 visa waiver program, see the USDOS website.
+Starting October 1 each year, Wisconsin begins accepting J1 waiver applications from employers.
+Applications are reviewed and decisions made (see requirements below) on a first-come basis until all 30 slots are filled.
+For federal updates and more information on the U.S. Department of State J-1 Visa waiver program, see the USDOS J1 Visa website.

-- The applicant physician must agree to provide full-time primary care, general mental health care or specialty care in this shortage area/service area for three years and 40 hours per week, with at least 32 hours/week spent in direct patient care.
+- The applicant physician must agree to provide full-time primary care, general mental health care, or specialty care in this shortage area/service area for three years and 40 hours per week, with at least 32 hours per week spent in direct patient care.

-- The physician and facility must provide care to clients eligible for Medicaid and Medicare and for medically indigent clients.
+- The physician and facility must provide care to clients eligible for Medicaid and Medicare and to medically indigent clients.

-- The employer must provide evidence of unsuccessful efforts to recruit U.S. physicians for the position.
+- The employer must provide evidence, over a period of at least 6 months, of unsuccessful efforts to recruit U.S. physicians for the position.

 - The employment agreement must demonstrate the employer's commitment to recruit and retain the physician for at least three years.